octanner/scs-print/README.md

 *How to Use and implement your module*

-instanctiate your model, and the use the functions available on your controller or any other place
+instantiate your model, and the use the functions available on your controller or any other place
 ```
-    property name="scs-print" inject="coldbox:setting:scs-print";
+    property name="scs-print-helper" inject="coldbox:setting:scs-print-helper";
 ```
 to use it
 ```